 The Caldwell-West Caldwell School District, in a collaborative partnership with family, community, and school, will provide the essential resources, opportunities, and experiences that will foster as well as challenge all pupils to achieve their greatest potential as lifetime self-directed learners; critical and creative thinkers; and responsible, productive citizens.

-Schools must be places where students can take intellectual risks, learn and grow from their challenges in a supportive atmosphere, and develop the grit and resilience required to achieve their greatest potential.
+Schools must be places where students can take intellectual risks, learn and grow from their challenges in a supportive atmosphere, and develop the grit and resilience required to achieve their greatest potential.1 - Anderson/Richardson

 1. Student Achievement

 a.
 Complete the next four years of the district’s Five Year Curriculum Plan, ensuring that students meet the New Jersey Student Learning Standards.

 b.
 Review the ways in which we address the academic needs of all learners: